mysociety/alaveteli/docs/installing/email.md

     $ /usr/sbin/sendmail -bv foi+request-1234@localhost

 This tells you if sending the emails to `foi\+.*localhost` is working.
+If it is, you should receive a delivery report email sent to `root`, with text like "<foi+request-1234@localhost>: delivery via alaveteli: delivers to command: /var/www/alaveteli/script/mailin".

 ## Example setup on exim4